AnnieDavies/NMA_and_RW/README.md

             iv.
 T_13.txt = The transition matrix for a RW on the aggregate network for the Depression data (Figure 6) moving from node 1 to node 3 (calculated from Eq (10) and Wagg.txt, presented in Eq (23), code: EvidenceFlow_RWanalytical.cpp)

             v.
-U_13.txt = The transition matrix for a RW on the evidence flow network for comaprison 1-3 in the Depression data (Figure 7) moving from node 1 to node 3 (calculated from Eq (17) and Wagg.txt, presented in Eq (24), code: Streams_contributions_RWanalytical.cpp)
+U_13.txt = The transition matrix for a RW on the evidence flow network for comaprison 1-3 in the Depression data (Figure 7) moving from node 1 to node 3 (calculated from Eq (17) and RW_flow_13.txt, presented in Eq (24), code: Streams_contributions_RWanalytical.cpp)